MariaTsantaki/mass_radius/README.md

 mass_radius
 ===========

-get the mass and radius of the stars from the Padova interface
+Get the stellar mass and radius from the Padova interface

-Create a file 'star' and fill with the parameters: star, vmag, parallax, er_parallax, temp, er_temp, metal, er_metal This code will get the mass and radius of the stars from the Padova interface in the 'mass_radius.txt' file.
+Create a file 'star' and fill with the parameters: star name, V magnitude, parallax, error in parallax, temperature, error in temperature, metallicity, error in metallicity.
+This code will return the mass and radius from the Padova interface (http://stev.oapd.inaf.it/cgi-bin/param) in the 'mass_radius.txt' file.

 Run: